syncfusion-content/xamarin-docs/Xamarin/Circular-Gauge/pointers.md

 ## Step frequency

-`StepFrequency` property will be considered as an interval and based on this value needle and marker pointer will gets updated to the next value while dragging.
+The `StepFrequency` property is used to specify the interval between snap points while dragging the [`MarkerPointer`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfGauge.XForms.MarkerPointer.html) or [`NeedlePointer`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfGauge.XForms.NeedlePointer.html).

 For example when the value of step frequency is of 20 then while dragging, pointer will not move continuously instead it will update in terms of 20.

+N> Enable pointer dragging support to work with step frequency value.

 {% tabs %}